yktoo/yktoo.com/content/blog/posts/0574/index.en.md

 As for the latter two releases, **Visions** (**2015**) and **Everything All at Once** (**2017**), I'd say they diverge a bit from the regular repertoire of this series.

-They've added vocals (like in solo works by {{< a "0542" "Yvette Young" >}}) whereas the sound has become somewhat softer and more romantic than in the earlier works of the band: it's half *djent*, half *prog metal*.
+They've added vocals (like in solo works by [Yvette Young](0542)) whereas the sound has become somewhat softer and more romantic than in the earlier works of the band: it's half *djent*, half *prog metal*.

 Unlike most other dject projects, *Sea in the Sky*'s vocals are clean, with no growling, and in my humble opinion they nicely complement the music.